Nobuaki9336/pyATS-test/README.md

 # Network Automation Testing with pyATS

+## 🤝 AI Collaboration & Acknowledgments

+This pyATS lab documentation and testing framework was developed with the assistance of **Claude AI** (Anthropic).

+### AI's Role in This Project

+The following components benefited from AI collaboration:
+- **README structure and formatting** - AI helped organize and present technical content clearly
+- **Code examples and explanations** - AI assisted in creating and refining test script examples
+- **Documentation clarity** - AI helped improve technical writing and readability

+### Human Responsibility & Quality Assurance

+**All outputs have been reviewed and verified by the project maintainer.** Key responsibilities include:
+- ✅ Validating all code examples for correctness
+- ✅ Ensuring technical accuracy of pyATS concepts
+- ✅ Testing configurations in actual lab environments
+- ✅ Final accountability for all content and implementation

+### Why This Matters

+Following the **AI Fluency Framework's "Diligence" principle**, we maintain **transparency about AI's role** while ensuring **human accountability** for the final product.
+This approach builds trust and ensures quality.

 ## 📋 Overview

 pyATS (Python Automated Test Systems) is a comprehensive platform for automating network tests.
 Originally developed as an internal tool by Cisco Engineering, pyATS has evolved into a widely-adopted framework with thousands of test developers and millions of lines of test scripts and libraries.